Docs/Getting started/Introduction

 Set the event window

 Enter the start and end datetime.
-Times are in your account's timezone.
+Times are in the marketplace's timezone.
 For a 48-hour Prime Day starting July 8 at midnight, set start to July 8 12:00 AM and end to July 10 12:00 AM.

 3